Thiggel/Monotonic-Early-Exit/blogpost.md

 >
    <img
       src="img/diagrams/early_exit_3_mlp.png"
-      alt="An MLP that is fed with three hidden states and produces an early-exit decision" style="
+      alt="An MLP that is fed with three hidden states and produces an early exit decision" style="
         width: 800px;
         max-width: 100%;